- The relationship between the CIO and CMO can be strained, at best, in some organizations

 - The explosion in marketing technology is creating an opportunity to build a bridge between the IT and marketing organizations

-- Learn the first two ways to use this opportunity to improve the CIO/CMO relationship
+- Learn three more ways to use this opportunity to improve the CIO/CMO relationship

 - Be open to best-of-breed: bigger isn’t necessarily better, and API solutions are improving.
 A look at the marketing technology landscape is telling: There are very few single, large providers that “do it all.”
 If you are entrenched with a single large vendor or consultant for a Web content management system or a database, for example, the vendor will likely pitch to the CIO the benefits of ripping out the tool stack managed by the martech team in favor of their single vendor solution.
 Many large companies are becoming more “vertically integrated” as acquisitions and rollups in the industry are underway.
 But be wary – most one-size providers are not yet well integrated within their own offerings.
 The drawbacks of pulling out a set of entrenched best-of-breed tools in favor of a single vendor can be very high: you may lose one year – or more – of productivity rebuilding capabilities and end up with a minimally integrated, mediocre stack, and lose some of your most talented martech professionals in the process.
 Furthermore, the API integrations between best-of-breed tools are good and getting better – and commercial API solutions are now a unique category in the marketing technology landscape.
 If you are just starting from nothing, then it’s a bigger value proposition to minimize the number of vendor providers and start with a single provider of multiple capabilities.